BenjaminChambers/SudokuSharp/README.md

 Attempts to solve for these patterns, and return IEnumerable<KeyValuePair<Location, int>>.
 The generic form of the answer is left so as to avoid unnecessary conversions.

+Note that LockedCandidates first creates an internal representation of a Board, eliminates candidates from certain rows / columns, and then calls an equivalent of AllSingles on the result.
+So, if you call LockedCandidates, you get AllSingles thrown in for free.

 ###Board.Cut
 ```